GE sees Latin American growth despite turbulence

 GE has also nearly doubled the size of its operation in Brazil over the past four years, but the economy is under pressure as President Dilma Rousseff has sought austerity measures to cut Brazil's fiscal deficit and maintain the country's investment-grade credit rating.

-In Venezuela, where GE participates in the oil sector and electricity generation, the business is likely to remain flat in 2015 after revenues of roughly $600 million in 2014.
+In Venezuela, where GE participates in the oil sector and electricity generation, the business is likely to remain flat in 2015 after revenues of roughly $600 million (408 million pounds) in 2014.

 "We’ll probably do the same, maybe less, than last year," Garcia said.